Encharted Cook

 • Powdered Buttermilk - A little buttermilk powder will add richness to the dressing.

-• Italian or Balsamic Vinaigrette - Instead of adding mustard or vinegar, I use a vinaigrette to add flavor and slightly thin the dressing.
+• Italian or Balsamic Vinaigrette - Instead of adding mustard or vinegar, I use a basic vinaigrette to add flavor and slightly thin the dressing.

 • Sugar - Just plain white granulated sugar will add just a touch of sweetness to this coleslaw like you find in Kentucky Fried Chicken's version.